mqvallieres/mqvlab_website/content/_index.en.md

 Using variations in RNA splicing patterns, it is possible to discover molecular signals missed with other approaches.
 Over the years, transcriptomic analyses have provided key insight on questions encompassing the fields of autism spectrum disorders and cancer.
-For example, we have:
+For example:
 &nbsp;
-- Surveyed all alternative splicing events occuring in 86 normal human tissues and 41 cancer datesets - see [Quesnel-Vallières et al. 2024](https://doi.org/10.1093/nar/gkad1043)
+- Survey of all alternative splicing events occuring in 86 normal human tissues and 41 cancer datesets - see [Quesnel-Vallières et al. 2024](https://doi.org/10.1093/nar/gkad1043)
-- A large array of diverse tumour types share common molecular patterns characterized by the deregulation of RNA processing - see [Jha, Quesnel-Vallières et al. 2022](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-022-02681-3)
+- Discovery of molecular patterns shared by a large array of tumor types and characterized by the deregulation of RNA processing - see [Jha, Quesnel-Vallières et al. 2022](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-022-02681-3)
-- A program of alternative RNA splicing events is causally linked to a large fraction of autism spectrum disorder cases - see [Irimia et al. 2014](https://www.sciencedirect.com/science/article/pii/S0092867414015128?via%3Dihub), [Quesnel-Vallières et al. 2016](https://www.sciencedirect.com/science/article/pii/S1097276516308061?via%3Dihub)
+- Description of a program of alternative RNA splicing events causally linked to a large fraction of autism spectrum disorder cases - see [Irimia et al. 2014](https://www.sciencedirect.com/science/article/pii/S0092867414015128?via%3Dihub), [Quesnel-Vallières et al. 2016](https://www.sciencedirect.com/science/article/pii/S1097276516308061?via%3Dihub)

 ### Vision